St. John Fisher University: Student life

 Many campus clubs and organizations are available to students.
 Four of the major organizations on campus include the Student Government Association, the Student Activities Board, the Residence Hall Association, and Commuter Council.

 Other clubs include music groups, Greek-lettered organizations, language clubs, cultural organizations, student publications, and intramural sports.
 Many academic departments also sponsor clubs.
 Fisher students can contribute to the community through a variety of service organizations including Students With a Vision and Colleges Against Cancer.
 Numerous service projects occur each year including Project Community Convergence, Relay for Life, the Giant Read, and the Sweetheart Ball.

+The Office of Campus Ministry offers faith-based programs and activities to students of all faith traditions regardless of religious tradition or spiritual beliefs.

 Teddi Dance for Love

-The Annual Teddi Dance for Love is a 24 hour dance marathon started by Lou Buttino in 1983 that benefits Camp Good Days and Special Times, Inc. This project funds a trip to Florida for the children of Camp Good Days and has raised over $1 million since its inception.
+The Annual Teddi Dance for Love is a 24 hour dance marathon started by Lou Buttino in 1983 that benefits Camp Good Days and Special Times.
+This project funds a trip to Florida for the children of Camp Good Days and has raised over $1.8 million since its inception.